lorae/roundup/README.md

 - **README.md**:
   The document you are currently reading.

-- **Python Tutorial v2.docx**:
-  A tutorial for new Python users trying to get set up on this project.

 - **Requirements.txt**:
   The necessary file to get your venv set up on this project.